Minnie Driveras Maya DiMeo

-Minnie Driver first came to the attention of audiences and critics alike in 1995 for her critically acclaimed performance in Circle of Friends, in which she starred with Chris O'Donnell.
-She went on to earn Oscar and Screen Actors Guild nominations, both in the category of Outstanding Performance by a Female Actor in a Supporting Role for Miramax's award-winning feature Good Will Hunting, directed by Gus Van Sant.
-In 1998 she was honored with ShoWest's prestigious Female Star of Tomorrow for her work.
+Minnie Driver first came to the attention of audiences and critics alike in 1995 for her critically acclaimed performance in Circle of Friends, co-starring Chris O'Donnell.
+She went on to earn Oscar® and Screen Actors Guild nominations, both in the category of Outstanding Performance by a Female Actor in a Supporting Role for Miramax's award-winning feature, Good Will Hunting, directed by Gus Van Sant.
+In 1998, she was honored with ShoWest's prestigious Female Star of Tomorrow for her work.

 Her film career is not only filled with characters from all over the world, but includes diverse choices in both the independent and major film worlds.
 Among her critically acclaimed performances are the films Take, which premiered at the 2007 Tribeca Film Festival; the dark comedy Grosse Pointe Blank; Return to Me, opposite David Duchovny; the feature of Oscar Wilde's An Ideal Husband; provided the voice of Jane in Walt Disney's Tarzan; Beautiful, which she produced with her sister, Kate, for their production company, Two Drivers; and Sleepers, as the only female alongside Robert De Niro, Brad Pitt and Dustin Hoffman, directed by Barry Levinson.
 Her most recent work includes Simon Kaijser's The Spinning Man, also starring Pierce Brosnan and Guy Pearce, and The Wilde Wedding with Glenn Close and John Malkovich.